Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Bryan De La Cruz (.372 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins, including Bryan De La Cruz and his .525 slugging percentage over his past 10 games, battle starting pitcher Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+He notched a home run while going 1-for-4 in his most recent game against the Dodgers.

 Bryan De La Cruz Game Info & Props vs. the Dodgers